Skip to main content

 Purcells Mountain Range communities – Argenta, Cranbrook, Crawford Bay, Creston, Golden, Invermere, Kimberley, Kootenay Bay, Panorama, and Riondel.

-Selkirks Mountain Range communities – Ainsworth, Balfour, Castlegar, Crescent Valley, Nakusp, Nelson, New Denver, Kaslo, Revelstoke, Salmo, Slocan, Trail and Winlaw.
+Selkirks Mountain Range communities – Ainsworth Hot Springs, Balfour, Castlegar, Crescent Valley, Harrop/Procter, Nakusp, Nelson, New Denver/Silverton, Kaslo, Revelstoke, Salmo, Slocan, Trail and Winlaw.

-Monashees Mountain Range communities – Needles, Revelstoke, Rossland, Three Valley Gap and Trail.
+Monashees Mountain Range communities – Burton/Fauquier, Revelstoke, Rossland, and Trail.

 Hiker in a wildflower meadow on Heiko’s Trail in Fernie; photo by Kari Medig